 Just because you’re writing B2B copy doesn’t mean you’re writing all of sudden has to become rigid and joyless.
-You’ll find that some of the best B2B writing uses an extremely laid back tone that many of us don’t associate with business communication.
+You’ll find that some of the best B2B writing uses an extremely laid-back tone that many of us don’t associate with business communication.
 That’s because the person you’re talking to is a human!

 Don’t be afraid to use all your writing skills and use the tone you want to use.
-Nobody sold anything by simply spouting technical information, it’s the art of your writing that’s going to do that.
+Nobody sold anything by simply spouting technical information – it’s the art of your writing that’s going to do that.
 So, have confidence in your style and treat your reader like any human being you normally come into contact with.

 You’re obviously highly knowledgeable about the subject you’re discussing, but the main thing you’re being paid for is your great writing ability.
-If your client simply wanted technical writing with no frills then they could have got anyone to do it.
+If your client simply wanted technical writing with no frills then they could have got an employee to do it.
 So use the skills you’re client has hired you for and wow the person at the other end of the computer!

 4. Know Your Audience

-Like any form of writing, it’s vitally important that you understand your audience when you’re writing B2B.
+Like any form of writing, it’s vitally important that you understand your audience when you’re writing for B2B.
 This starts with understanding the business you’re writing for and can take a fair amount of research.

 The better you can understand your client’s goals, values, products, and services, the better you can understand your audience.
 If you don’t get this stage of your research right, then you might well find that you’re writing fails before you even begin.

-Once you understand your client’s business, the best thing to do is put yourself in their prospective customer’s shoes.
+Once you understand your client’s business, the best thing to do is put yourself in their prospective customers’ shoes.
 If you were them, what would your most pressing concerns be?
 What questions would you have?
 What would you like to know more about?

-The more information you can put down on a pad and paper, the more you can tailor your writing to your audience.
+The more information you can put down on paper, the more you can tailor your writing to your audience.
 As Elise Dopson states in her article, 11 B2B Copywriting Tips To Take Your Content From Hero To Zero, “your copy–whether it’s a blog post or complex B2B white paper–should reflect your understanding of your industry, and of your customers’ needs and problems.”

 Understanding your audience is important for all forms of writing, but it can be a little harder to do in B2B writing.
 If you’re going to have success as a freelance B2B writer though, you’re going to have to learn to understand who your audience is.